-It's fair to say that until recently, investors (and their advisors) were singularly focused on saving for retirement.
+It's fair to say that until recently, T (and their advisors) were singularly focused on saving for retirement.
 Lately, however, the focus has shifted largely to how to make money last through retirement—a move from accumulation to decumulation.

 One obvious reason for this shift is the fact that baby boomers are retiring in droves.
 But aside from the demographic shift, there are at least three reasons for this new-found interest in retirement income planning: